oracle/python-oracledb/doc/src/api_manual/module.rst

     session is available if there are no free sessions available in the pool.
     This is the default value.

+    This enumerated value can also be identified by ``oracledb.PoolGetMode.WAIT``.

     .. note::

         This constant deprecates the ``SPOOL_ATTRVAL_WAIT`` constant that was